pamidur/aspect-injector/README.md

 ### Features
 - Compile-time injection
-- Injection Before, After and Around targets
+- Injecting Before, After and Around targets
-- Injection into Methods, Properties, Events
+- Injecting into Methods, Properties, Events
-- Injection Interface implementaions
+- Injecting Interface implementaions
-- Works with any framework/runtime that supports netstandard2.0
+- Supports any project that can reference **netstandard2.0** libraries
 - Debugging support
 - Roslyn analyzers for your convenience (only c# currently)